 As a tool to manage inventory, an RFID tag or label is placed on an item so it can do three things:

-1. Identify the item
+- Identify the item.

-3. Transfer information to a database
+- Transfer information to a database.

 A wireless technology, RFID tags or labels are encoded with digital data and put onto store products.
 The data on the tag can be read, monitored, and captured via radio waves.
 The data can be sent from the tag to a reader (giving accurate, real-time tracking data of inventory) and then on to a database.
 All of this is done with little or no human intervention.

-What are the components of RFID?
+What Are the Components of RFID?

 An RFID system consists of a tag with a computer chip that’s attached to a product and contains information about it, an antenna (which is part of the tag), a reader (sometimes called a transceiver or an interrogator), and a computer database (or transponder).

 The antenna and reader work together to send radio waves filled with information from the tag to a computer database.
-When the computer database receives their signal through the reader, it sends information back to the reader, and the reader then decodes the raw data.
+When the computer database receives its signal through the reader, it sends information back to the reader, and the reader then decodes the raw data.

-RFID Tag – One on every item, filled with data about the product
+- RFID Tag – One on every item, filled with data about the product.

-Antenna (part of the tag itself) – Sends data to an RFID Reader
+- Antenna (part of the tag itself) – Sends data to an RFID Reader.

-RFID Reader – Forwards data to the Computer Database
+- RFID Reader – Forwards data to the Computer Database.

-Computer Database – Stores and evaluates the data and communicates it to other parties if needed
+- Computer Database – Stores and evaluates the data and communicates it to other parties if needed.

 There are two types of RFID readers: fixed and mobile.
 Fixed readers are installed in a specific place (for example, a check-out zone that reads the tags on the items in a cart).
 Mobile readers are handheld and can be used in aisles, at checkout, or anywhere.
 RFID Walmart uses both types of readers at its stores and distribution centers.

-What is the difference between RFID and barcodes?
+What Is the Difference Between RFID and Barcodes?

 Both tools help companies track their products and store information.
 High-ticket suppliers often prefer RFID while some suppliers of lower-priced items and food have often been satisfied with the barcode system.